KES 100,000 take-home

 Income Tax (PAYE) Calculation

-Kenya's PAYE system uses progressive tax bands updated in Finance Act 2024, taxing income from KES 24,001+ at rates from 10% to 35%.
+Kenya's PAYE system uses progressive tax bands, taxing pay across five bands from 10% up to 35%.
 The Kenya Revenue Authority (KRA) applies these bands to gross salary after certain adjustments.
 This setup ensures higher earners contribute more proportionally.

 Employees qualify for personal relief of KES 2,400 per month, reducing the final tax liability.
 This relief applies to all salaried workers in Kenya.
 It helps boost take-home pay for those on a KES 100,000 salary.